Joezhouzmz/FlowPass/README.md

 FlowPass addresses the 2026 UHI Hookathon theme under `Fee-Smoothing Hooks` and `Yield Systems`.

-It is not an impermanent-loss insurance hook.
-Instead, it targets the LP yield side of the IL/yield tradeoff: traders prepay for discounted future volume, the hook splits that upfront revenue between an LP reserve and protocol treasury, and the pass incentive helps retain order flow that could otherwise route to a
+It targets the LP yield
+side of the IL/yield tradeoff: traders prepay for discounted future volume, the hook splits that upfront revenue between an LP reserve and protocol treasury, and the pass incentive helps retain order flow that could otherwise route to a